Woman struck, killed in Fayetteville, police say

 FAYETTEVILLE, N.C.
 (WTVD) -- Fayetteville police said a woman died after being struck Monday evening.

-Officers were dispatched to Bragg Boulevard and Sycamore Dairy Road just after 8:30 p.m. and found a woman in the roadway.
+Officers were dispatched to Bragg Boulevard and Sycamore Dairy Road just after 8:30 p.m. and found Robin Horton, 57, in the roadway.
 She was pronounced dead at the scene.

-Bragg Boulevard outbound at Sycamore Dairy Road is closed and traffic is being rerouted down Sycamore Dairy Road as the Fayetteville Police Department's Traffic Unit conducts an investigation.
-Please use an alternate route.

 Anyone with information regarding this crash is asked to contact Ofc.
 C. Biggerstaff with the Fayetteville Police Department Traffic Unit at (910) 751-1382 Cumberland County Crimestoppers at (910) 483-TIPS (8477).